artemiyo/todo/README.md

 Another feature is the calculation of the efficiency percentage based on the execution of tasks by priorities.
 This allows you to monitor your performance throughout the day and perform as many high-priority tasks as possible!

-If you want to try this app you туув complete the following steps:
+If you want to try this app you need complete the following steps:

 1. Install node modules